18 December 2020, 13:06

 Trade can be complex and complicated, reflecting the nature of supply chains stretching around the world.

 Trade-based money laundering is highly adaptive and can exploit any sector or commodity.
-These are exploited by Professional Money Launderers and Terrorist Financing networks, to facilitate myriad types of financial flows, including the laundering of proceeds of crime, such as from drug trafficking; the financing of terrorism; and the evasion of sanctions.
+These are exploited by Professional Money-Launderers and Terrorist Financing networks, to facilitate myriad types of financial flows, including the laundering of proceeds of crime, such as from drug trafficking; the financing of terrorism; and the evasion of sanctions.

-The traditional techniques were described in the initial 2006 FATF report and include: under- or over-invoicing of goods; under- or overvaluation of goods, and/or phantom shipments, where no goods move at all.
+The traditional techniques were described in the initial 2006 FATF report and include:

 These continue to be used for ML purposes as they are highly flexible and adaptable, despite changes in global trading patterns and the growth of new markets.
 These techniques are particularly effective when there is a complicit relationship between the importer and exporter, who are actively misrepresenting an aspect of the trade or the associated invoice settlement process.
 Therefore, authorities can have a greater impact if they can disrupt these complicit actors, whether through criminal prosecution or another form of disruption – e.g. removing their authority to trade

-3 very common methods relate directly to invoicing these are called over-invoicing, under-invoicing, multiple-invoicing, and relate directly to charging a different amount than is actually due for the goods/services in question.
+3 very common methods relate directly to invoicing these are called over-invoicing, under-invoicing, multiple-invoicing, and relate directly to charging a different amount than is due for the goods/services in question.

-Recently in the media were also 4 COVID-19 not related common methods:
+Recently in the media were also 4 Covid-19 not related common methods:

 Private Sector: http://www.fatf-gafi.org/media/fatf/documents/Handout-Trade-Based-Money-Laundering-Private-Sector.pdf